fragtion/lkv373a-v3-tx/README.md

 ## Support

-If gpngr has been useful to you, consider buying me a coffee:
+If this project has been useful to you, consider buying me a coffee:

 **PayPal:** [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?business=2CGE77L7BZS3S&no_recurring=0)
 **BTC:** `1Q4QkBn2Rx4hxFBgHEwRJXYHJjtfusnYfy`